Current PhD Students

 Email: kslatta@memphis.edu

-Prior to joining the U of M faculty in 2018, he served as coordinator of special projects for the local nonprofit Center for Transforming Communities (CTC) where he supported community organizing efforts in a variety of low-income neighborhoods in Memphis.
-While at CTC he also oversaw all the organization’s program evaluation, using a range of quantitative and qualitative methodologies to investigate the impact of the organization’s community organizing and community building strategies.
+Before joining the U of M faculty in 2018, he served as coordinator of special projects for the local nonprofit Center for Transforming Communities (CTC), where he supported community organizing efforts in various low-income neighborhoods in Memphis.
+While at CTC, he also oversaw all the organization’s program evaluation, using a range of quantitative and qualitative methodologies to investigate the impact of the organization’s community organizing and community-building strategies.

 His research interests include analyzing the role of community organizing and place-based social movements in gentrification and housing affordability in the United States.